ur-whitelab/peptidesim/README.md

 **Note**: During replica exchange simulations, MPI_NP must be consistant with N (number of nodes), ntask_per_node and c (cpus_per_task) in bash script.
 Restarts should also have the same number of MPI processes otherwise it will result in PTE tuning log file missing error.

+# Restarting Simulations

+Restarting is handled via the built-in gromacs restarts combined with python pickle objects.
+After each modification of the simulation (e.g., initialization or running a simulation), a current pickle file is saved in the peptidesim root directory.
+Its name matches your job name.
+Additionally, previous pickle files are saved in a directory called `restarts` that can be used to resume from previous stages.
+Your current pickle is always saved there too, so that you can simply move a pickle file from this directory to your root directory to restart from a different step.
+Pickle files are automatically used to restart your simulation in a script and simulations that have already completed will be skipped so that you need not edit your script if restarting.

+You can disable restarting by passing the `restartable=False` argument to the `PeptideSim` initialization.
+If the `restartable` flag is not set but there are existing pickle objects, an error will occur to prevent you from accidentally overwriting a previous simulation.

 ## Contributing